dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

 Ideally I should create a suite of unit tests for the functions in the *OrderFactory*, but it is not the scope of this article to go into the pros and cons of unit testing.

 Next up we need to focus on the repositories, so lets open the *Repositories* folder and lets start by creating a repository for the Order, the *OrderRepository*.
 The repository for the orders is relatively simple and straight forward.
-We could have methods like `Order Get(Guid id)` or `IEnumerable<Order> GetAllForCustomer(Guid customerId)` within the repository but for the purposes of this article we just need an `void Add(Order order)` method.
+We could have methods like `Order Get(Guid id)` or `IEnumerable<Order> GetAllForCustomer(Guid customerId)` within the repository but for th epurposes of this article we just need an `void Add(Order order)` method.
 The repository must first of all be constructed with our *CommandContext*.

     public class OrderRepository
     {